 - We believe in the necessity of regeneration, or being born from above, a new creation in Christ Jesus.
 Every person who is justified before God, must be born from above (John 3:7).

-- We believe in God's irresistible Grace, that all whom God has chosen unto salvation, and all for whom Jesus Christ died, will be drawn of God, by absolutely no merit of their own, and be saved through faith (John 6:44; Ephesians.
+- We believe in God's irresistible grace, that all whom God has chosen unto salvation, and all for whom Jesus Christ died, will be drawn of God, by absolutely no merit of their own, that they are saved through the faith (John 6:44; Ephesians.
 2:8) of Christ.

-- We believe that Jesus Christ is the only Saviour (Acts 4:12), the God/Man who was crucified in our stead, that we might have forgiveness of our sins through His purging.
+- We believe that Jesus Christ is the only Saviour (Acts 4:12), the God-Man who was crucified in our stead, that we might have forgiveness of our sins through that purging.
 It is in our wearing His robe of Righteousness, that we are accounted worthy to stand righteous (1st Peter 2:24) before God.

 - We believe in the deity of Jesus Christ, His miraculous virgin birth, and His fulfilling the prophesy of the coming Messiah (Isaiah 9:6; Luke 1:34-35; John 1:14; Isaiah 53;) to be Saviour of man.

-- We believe that in Christ's Resurrection from the dead, in the spirit we were raised up with Him.
-And as He was raised without sin and without corruption, so we are risen without spot or blemish unto eternal redemption, His work being finished!
-God thus succeeded in saving all those for whom He died (Matt.
-1:21), and not one was lost or in vain.
+- We believe that in Christ's resurrection from the dead, we were raised up with Him in spirit.
+And as He was raised without sin and without corruption, so we are risen without spot or blemish unto an eternal redemption, that efficacious work being finished.
+God thus succeeded in saving all those for whom He died (Matthew 1:21), and not one was lost or in vain.

-- We believe in Christ's resurrection from the dead, His present exaltation at the right hand of the father, and that in due time He will come again and bring all of His saints with him, and so they will reign in life and glory evermore (Luke 24:1-8).
+- We believe in Christ's resurrection from the dead, His present exaltation at the right hand of the father, and in due time He will come again and bring all of His saints with him, that His people will reign in life and glory evermore (Luke 24:1-8).

-- We all believe in the spiritual, indivisible (not invisible) Church, the Body of Christ that is bound together by the Holy Spirit.
+- We all believe in the spiritual, indivisible (not invisible) church, the body of Christ that is bound together in the Holy Spirit.
 We believe that the "true" indivisible body consists only of those who are born from above, for whom Christ now makes intercession in Heaven.
 We believe in the visible return of Christ to this world for final judgment (Acts 17:31).

 - We believe in eternal security, where all for whom Christ died, washing away 'every' sin, cannot have that sin return wherein they could be lost again.

-- We understand the belief in man's ability to "lose his salvation," is not only an unbiblical doctrine, but also an illogical and indefensible one.
+- We understand that the belief in man's ability to lose his salvation, is not only an unbiblical doctrine, but also an illogical and indefensible one.
 For it is self-evident that "if" all sins were washed away in Christ's blood, we cannot come into condemnation for any bad works, or lack of works (sin).
 Else all sins were not atoned for in the first place.

 "Remove not the ancient landmark, which thy fathers have set. -Proverbs 22:28

-Virtually all Protestant Churches once held to most of these "fundamental truths" and were Reformed or Biblical Churches.
+Virtually all Protestant Churches once held to most of these "fundamental truths" and were Reformed or what could be termed, Biblical churches.
 This seems amazing, considering some of the unbiblical doctrines coming from many Protestant denominations today.
-It's hard to believe that they started out as "generally" faithful Reformers.
-But as more and more Churches began to remove the ancient landmarks which preserved the boundaries of our inheritance (Job 24:2; Hosea 5:10), more and more of the Church strayed from the fruitful path to liberal theologies, drifting farther away from these basic truths of scripture.
-In doing so, they have effectively separated [apostasia] themselves from the evangelical faith and scriptural authority that once characterized the Historical Protestant Church.
-Doctrines that were once axiomatic to the Church are today looked upon as archaic and even as socially unacceptable.
-We are living in a day in which practically every Church denomination is being attacked from within by the spirit of disobedience.
-And almost invariably the line of descent can be traced from Reformed Theology, to the many forms of Arminianism or "Free Will" doctrines.
+It's hard to believe that they started out as "generally" faithful reformers.
+But as more and more churches began to remove the ancient landmarks that preserved the boundaries of our inheritance (Job 24:2; Hosea 5:10), more and more of the church strayed from the fruitful path to liberal theologies, drifting farther away from these basic truths of scripture.
+In doing so, they have effectively separated [apostasia] themselves from the evangelical faith and scriptural authority that once characterized the historical Protestant Church.
+Doctrines that were once axiomatic to the church are today looked upon as archaic and even as socially unacceptable.
+We are living in a day in which practically every church denomination is being attacked from within by the spirit of disobedience.
+And almost invariably the line of descent can be traced from Reformed Theology, to the many forms of Arminianism or the exaltation of man inherent in "Free Will" doctrines.
 Teachings that basically allege that we decide, not God.
-This theft of God's sovereignty by the modern Church is fed by the obstinate pride of man.
+This theft of God's sovereignty by the modern church is fed by the willfulness and obstinate pride of man.
 Christians are routinely taught that God is an idle bystander, and that they must do the 'work' in coming to Him.
-Lost in these unsound doctrines is the knowledge that such beliefs are dishonoring to God.
-For they inherently suppose that our Lord is having a difficult time in His struggle with man.
+Lost in these unsound theories is the knowledge that such beliefs are dishonoring to God.
+For they inherently suppose that our Lord is having a difficult time in His struggle to redeem man.
 The supposition is that God is doing His best to try and persuade us to be Christians, but without our help, He is unable to accomplish what has been His eternal and sovereign purpose from the very beginning.
-But what God are they conjuring up that is either so impotent or so dependent upon the will of man to accomplish His purpose?
-Nothing could be further from the truth.
-God is not an idle observer of the free "will of man," and He is not some impotent God who is behind the scenes wringing His hands in futility over the stubborn unrighteousness of man.
+But what God are they conjuring up that is so impotent or so dependent upon the will of man to accomplish His purpose?
+In fact, the idea of His helplessness couldn't be further from the truth.
+God is not an idle observer of the free "will of man," and He is not some impotent God who is behind the scenes wringing His hands in futility over the stubborn unrighteousness of mankind.

 Salvation is not of what man (by his free will) wants.
 Salvation is God's sovereign right to have mercy on whosoever He chooses, and to harden whosoever He will.
-In other words, it's not by the will of man, but by the will of God.
-For He is a sovereign God who shall have His will to be done, not ours.
-And in this regard, He has sent His Spirit to work within us in order to get His will done (Philippians 2:13, Ephesians 1:11).
-So that who He has mercy on is according to His will, not man's (alleged) free will (Romans 9:15-16).
+As is so clearly stated, it's not by the free will of man, but by the sovereign will of God.
+He is a self-determining God who shall have "His" will to be done, rather than ours.
+In this regard, He has sent His Spirit to work within us in order to get His will done (Philippians 2:13, Ephesians 1:11) on earth, as it is decreed in heaven.
+When He has mercy on someone, it is according to His will, not man's (alleged) free will (Romans 9:15-16).

 - "For he saith to Moses, I will have mercy on whom I will have mercy, and I will have compassion on whom I will have compassion.